 Your final option, of course, is to do both.
 This will give you a chance to compare and contrast snorkeling from the shore and from deeper waters.
 Are the reefs healthier close to the beaches, or out among the uninhabited cays?
 Are fish friendlier in one place over the other?
 What about visibility and the overall condition of the water?
 These are all great questions that you can answer in a single day of snorkeling if you've planned things just right.

-If you're looking forward to seeing below the water's surface you might enjoy visiting.
+If you'd like to experience what's below the surface you might want to visit.
 Most agree that this spot has the best beach snorkeling on the island thanks to its calm and clear conditions.
 Families with children especially love it here.
-This snorkeling site is found in Coki Point, in the eastern part of St. Thomas.
+This snorkeling site is located in Coki Point, in the eastern part of St. Thomas.

-is another place you might enjoy.
+is another option.
 Some of the island's healthiest reef can be found here, with colorful coral and interesting rock formations making a home for a huge array of sea life.
 In addition to lionfish, butterflyfish, parrotfish, and trumpetfish you may also encounter sea turtles, porcupine puffers, manta rays, and spotted eagle rays.

 A third location to consider is.
 Close enough to the shore that even new snorkelers will find this an easy spot to locate, the reef here is shallow and busy with sea life.
 Staghorn coral dominates, and fish include trumpetfish, four-eyed butterflyfish, trunkfish, blue tang, squirrelfish, beaugregory, and parrotfish.
 Grass beds at the center of the beach are favored by rays and sea turtles.

-A fourth location where you can go snorkeling is.
+A fourth place to go snorkeling is.
 This site is set between several small islands in waters that are shallow and near enough to mangroves to make it especially interesting.
 The sea life you can expect to see include spotted eagle rays ad stingrays.
-If you want to experience it for yourself, you'll find this site located in the southeastern part of St. Thomas.
+If you're interested, you'll find this site situated in the southeastern part of St. Thomas.

 Lindquist Beach is a fifth site to consider.
 There is a small fee to enter the park that this bay is located in, yet it can still be crowded on weekends.
 If you swim in a few hours before low tide you'll find the water level to be perfect for exploring wit your snorkel and mark.

-Some basic details about 9 of the most popular places where you can experience snorkeling in this area are listed below.
+Some basic details about 9 of the best places to enjoy snorkeling in this area are listed here:

 |0.7 mi.
 South West of Central Thatch Cay|